ritututeja/Singlecellanalysis/README.md

 ## Common challenges
+One of the major difficulty in single-cell analysis is the initial isolation and culture of a single cell.
+Another challenge lies in processing power as you are analyzing individual cell in a population.
+This requires analysis from all aspects to understand the complexity of a cell population.

-## Advantages and applications of single cell analysis
+## Advantages and applications of single-cell analysis